mishalhossin/Discord-AI-Chatbot/README.md

 ![image](https://user-images.githubusercontent.com/91066601/235982560-d7c068d6-d35f-4153-9723-923a8c31546d.png)

-- Toggle if dm be active or not by using `!toggledm` ⚠️
+- Toggle if dm should be active or not by using `!toggledm` ⚠️

 ![image](https://user-images.githubusercontent.com/91066601/235982180-d9926bb6-b6f9-44de-a0f7-045fce0dbda1.png)